AhsanHayat7/Learning_Python/01_Class(Hello Python world)/README.md

 ```
 conda info
 ```
-* We can env in local repo.
+* We can create env in local repo.
 ```
 conda create -p ./envname
 ```